oracle-livelabs/oci-migration/ecc-developer-hol/query/poweruserpersonalization/poweruserpersonalization.md

    ![Enable Personalization Mode](../images/sup3.png "Enable Personalization Mode")
    ![Enable Personalization Mode](../images/sup4.png "Enable Personalization Mode")

-6. The "Personalize" button is now disabled and the personalization icon changes to blue when the dashboard is in edit mode.
+6. The "Personalize" button is now disabled when the dashboard is in edit mode.
 All components in the dashboard will now have the configuration and delete icon

    ![Enable Personalization Mode](../images/sup5.png "Enable Personalization Mode")